 In the DMG sensing session setup exchange of a DMG sensing procedure, the sensing initiator and the sensing responder exchange DMG sensing capabilities.
 The capabilities include the types of DMG sensing and the roles the STA may assume for each of the supported DMG sensing types.
 The DMG Sensing Short Capabilities element (see 9.4.2.324 (DMG Sensing Short Capabilities element)) and the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)) contain the sensing capabilities of the DMG STA.

-The sensing capable PCP/AP STA shall convey the DMG Sensing Short Capabilities element in the DMG Beacon and Announce frames.

-The sensing capable DMG STA shall include the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)) in the probe frames and the association frames.
+A sensing capable PCP/AP STA shall convey the DMG Sensing Short Capabilities element in the DMG Beacon and Announce frames.
+A sensing capable DMG STA shall include the DMG Sensing Capabilities element (see 9.4.2.322 (DMG Sensing Capabilities element)) in the probe frames and the association frames.

-The DMG sensing session setup exchange is complete(#1045, #1927) when a DMG STA and a DMG PCP/AP have completed the association(#1459).
+The DMG sensing session setup exchange is complete(#1045, #1927) when a DMG STA and a DMG PCP/AP have completed an association(#1459).

 The PCP/AP STA may set up the DMG sensing measurement with the non-PCP/AP STA capable of one of the DMG sensing types.